buruzaemon/natto/README.md

 -  Please try not to mess with the Rakefile, version, or history.
 If you must have your own version, that is fine, but please isolate to its own commit so I can cherry-pick around it.

 ## Changelog

+- __2011/01/07__: 0.0.8 release.
+    - Adding support for accessing dictionaries
+    - Further tweaking of documentation with markdown

 - __2010/12/30__: 0.0.7 release.
     - Adding support for all-morphs and partial options